 A new artist or designer whose work excites me:

-Eva Jospin, for the energy and enigma generated by her work - both classic and very innovative.
+Eva Jospin, for the energy and enigma generated by her work - innovative and classic.